 Once you have decided on the model, you can then buy them online.

 Size of Backpack

-A travel backpack on the other hand is smaller and usually about 22″ L x 14″ B x 9″ D. With this size, you can take with you to the aircraft cabin, on most airlines.
+A travel backpack on the other hand is smaller and usually about 22″ L x 14″ B x 9″ D. With this size, you can take it with you to the aircraft cabin.

-There are, however, larger sized travel backpack, to cater to travelers who need to carry more stuff and willing to check in their backpack, when flying.
+There are, however, larger-sized travel backpacks, to cater to travelers who need to carry more stuff and willing to check in their backpack when flying.